Giorgi Mazniashvili: Later life and death

-In 1923, during the Red Terror, he was arrested and exiled to Persia whence he moved to France.
+In September 1921, he was arrested on charges of being a counter-revolutionary and he was convicted.
+In 1923, he was sentenced to be shot, but later the sentence was commuted to exiled to Persia whence he moved to France.
 In a few years, he was allowed to return and he lived in his native village Sasireti, far from political life.
 During the Great Purges, however, he was arrested and executed without a trial in 1937.
 In the 1950s, Mazniashvili's son, a World War II veteran of the Soviet army, submitted a request for a political rehabilitation of his father, but this was turned down by the authorities.

 Legacy

-Mazniashvili is the author of the popular Soldier’s Memoirs.
-In 2013, he was posthumously awarded the title and Order of National Hero of Georgia.
+Mazniashvili is the author of the popular Soldier's Memoirs.
+In 2013, he was posthumously awarded the title and Order of the National Hero of Georgia.

 Personal life

 Ancestry

 According to historian Ucha Murghulia, Mazniashvili's father was Georgian officer of Russian Imperial Army Ivane Mazniashvili.
-However, according to other versions, attested by his stepchild's descendent Anouki Areshidze, Giorgi Mazniashvili's father was an ethnic Russian officer Ivan Mazniev.
+However, according to other versions, attested by his stepchild's descendent Anouki Areshidze, Giorgi Mazniashvili's father was an ethnic Russian officer Ivan Maznev and his mother was an ethnic Georgian Kristine Glurjidze.